Mohit-15/Pytorch-based-MNIST-digit-prediction/README.md

 I have created the two layer neural network for training the model.
 Two Linear layers, and one activation function used here us **ReLU**.
 As this problem is the multiclass classification problem, I've used **CrossEntropyLoss()** to find out the loss, then we don't need to add one more layer at the end i.e. Softmax Layer.

+The transformers used in this project are, **Grayscale(num_output_channels=1), Normalize((0.1307,), (0.3081,)), ToTensor(), Resize((28, 28))**.

+We first convert the request image into Image Bytes using BytesIO, then we pass the image_bytes to all the transformers mentioned above.
+Then we first resize the image_tensor to (-1, 28\*28), then pass the transformed Tensor to the pre-trained model, which will return the digit class, and the prediction in JSON format through the API response.

 Then for visualizing the data, I've used tensorboard to show the metrics, graphs, images etc.

 <img src="https://user-images.githubusercontent.com/52665879/177826662-0127d021-fcf9-4726-800a-8fc72f01e6cb.png" width="700px" height="300"/>